Attention-based Quantum Tomography

 We now investigate the AQT's performance on a mixed state with a built-in simulated error.
 We consider a 3-qubit GHZ system and assume there is one faulty qubit, which we pick to be qubit-0.
 We assume that the faulty qubit flips ($0\leftrightarrow1$) with probability $p$.
 More precisely, this represents the mixed state

 where $|\psi\rangle_3=\tfrac{1}{\sqrt{2}}\bigl(|100\rangle+|011\rangle\bigr)$.
 For the small number of qubits that we study, we are able to compute the exact quantum fidelity.
 First, we consider the fidelity between the reconstructed state and the noisy state in Eq.~\ref{eq:noisyqubit}, for which we find $F_Q(\rho_{\rm model}, \rho_{\rm err})=1$ within statistical error.
 This demonstrates that the AQT is sufficiently expressive to support a successful training procedure.
 To facilitate comparison to an experimental setting where $p$ is \textit{a priori} unknown, we compute the fidelity of the ``realized'' density matrix $\rho_{\rm model}$ to the ``target'' density matrix $\rho_{\rm GHZ}$, which is the error-free pure GHZ state.
-The numerical results for $p=0.0\sim0.3$ displayed in Fig.~\ref{fig:error} are consistent with the expectations from the built-in error.
+The numerical results for $p=0.0\sim0.3$ displayed in Fig.~\ref{fig2}b are consistent with the expectations from the built-in error.
+(See Supplement ``Error model \# 2'' for another model of error for the 3-qubit GHZ state) Note that as the density matrix reconstructed in AQT is not guaranteed to be positive, $F_Q\leq1$ is also not guaranteed.
+However, we find that the negative eigenvalues are less significant as the quality of reconstruction is increased.
+(See Supplement ``Positive density matrix reconstruction'' for a discussion of scaling of negative eigenvalues in sample size as well as one possible approach for positive density matrix reconstruction)